pineapple-3/siem-home-lab/README.md

 Project: Home SIEM Lab

 Objective:
-Build a SOC-style monitoring environment that ingests logs from Windows and Linux systems and detects simulated attacks.
+Build a SOC-style monitoring environment that ingests logs from Windows and Linux systems and detects simulated attacks, enabling real-time monitoring, searching, and alerting based on log data.

 Technologies:
 - Splunk